bryanrg22/Lambda-Rim/README.md

 > **“Is the *****'over'***** worth my money?”**

-Behind that single answer sits a full pipeline—OCR → feature engineering → probabilistic models through machhine learning and statistics → natural‑language rationale—served by a **React + Vite front‑end** and a **Flask API** on Google **Cloud Run**.
+Behind that single answer sits a full pipeline—OCR → feature engineering → probabilistic models through machine learning and statistics → natural‑language rationale—served by a **React + Vite front‑end** and a **Flask API** on Google **Cloud Run**.

 ---